Tiray7/Unipoly/README.md

 Look at our [Wiki-Page](https://github.zhaw.ch/kuendkun/PM3-HS20-IT19a_ZH-Team4/wiki) for more information.

 ## Branching and Git-Workflow
-Generally, we work on the feature branches which we later merge into the `master` branch.
+Generally, we work on feature branches which we later merge into the `dev` branch.
+After testing and making sure everything runs correctly we merge the `dev` branch into the `master` branch.
 The naming-convention for feature branches is the following: `feature/<optional-issue-nr>-foo-bar`

 https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow